Xilinx/finn/docs/finn/tutorials.rst

 * 0_custom_analysis_pass

-  * This notebook explains what an analysis pass is and how to write one for FINN.
+  * Explains what an analysis pass is and how to write one for FINN.

 * 1_custom_transformation_pass

-  * This notebook explains what a transformation pass is and how to write one for FINN.
+  * Explains what a transformation pass is and how to write one for FINN.

+* 2_custom_op

+  * Explains the basics of FINN custom ops and how to define a new one.